BlogResearch

 Source: Ahrefs, 75,000 brands, correlation analysis via Ahrefs Brand Radar

-This does not mean backlinks are useless.
-They contribute to domain authority, which still correlates with citation.
-But a brand that has earned 10,000 backlinks from obscure directories and very few editorial brand mentions may be invisible in AI search despite strong traditional SEO metrics.
+Backlinks are not useless: they still contribute to domain authority, which correlates with citation.
+But a brand with 10,000 backlinks from obscure directories and few editorial brand mentions can be invisible in AI search despite strong traditional SEO metrics.

-The compound effect: AI brands third-party coverage 6.5 times more than own-site content
+The compound effect: AI cites third-party coverage of a brand 6.5 times more than its own website

-Digital Applied found that AI systems are 6.5 times more likely to cite a brand via third-party coverage than via that brand's own website.
-This is the clearest statement of the structural difference between SEO and GEO.
+AI systems cite third-party coverage of a brand 6.5 times more than that brand's own website, per Digital Applied — the clearest single figure for the structural difference between SEO and GEO.

-If you build genuine topical authority through consistent publishing, editorial coverage, and expert attribution, you raise domain authority in a way that benefits both channels.
-The strategies are not opposed.
-They diverge on which signals you prioritise within your content and off-page investment.
+Building genuine topical authority through consistent publishing, editorial coverage, and expert attribution raises domain authority in a way that benefits both channels.
+The strategies are not opposed: they diverge only on which signals you prioritise within your content and off-page investment.

 The data points to three areas where GEO investment differs from standard SEO investment.

 First: earned editorial presence.
-News coverage, analyst mentions, and industry publication placement generate brand mentions across high-authority domains.
-These create the mention signal that correlates most strongly with AI citation.
+News coverage, analyst mentions, and digital PR through industry publication placement generate brand mentions across high-authority domains — the mention signal that correlates most strongly with AI citation.

 SEO and GEO share a foundation: build genuine authority on a topic, make your content technically accessible, and create material worth citing.
 The execution differs primarily in off-page investment.
 SEO prioritises links to your content.
 GEO prioritises mentions of your brand across content that others own.
 That shift requires a different approach to PR, community engagement, and how you measure visibility.